DavidKarasek/botkit-middleware-witai/readme.md

 # Use Wit.ai's natural language tools in your Botkit-powered Bot!

+This is a fork of Howdy.ai's original middleware.
+I have simply made some updates to the middlware to improve it's functionality.
+All original work and credit goes to the team at Howdi.ai.

 This middleware plugin for [Botkit](http://howdy.ai/botkit) allows you to seamlessly integrate Wit.ai natural language intent APIs into your Botkit bot.